In 'Her Smell,' Elisabeth Moss 'Turned It Up To 11,' Then Turned It Up Some More

 On how she prepared for the role

 I learned the guitar.
 I practiced for about four or five months, I guess.
 We said from the very beginning, you know, I was not going to become a guitarist.
-It's far too difficult and I have far too much respect for musicians — but I just needed to learn how to look like I was playing these songs, to understand what they were, and to be able to play something very basic.
+It's far too difficult and I have far too much respect for musicians — but I just needed to learn how to look like I was playing these songs, to understand what they were and to be able to play something very basic.

 On being nervous while filming a scene in which she plays the piano while singing to her daughter